 Familiarity with creating and updating events on Facebook is a plus.
 WordPress experience is desirable.

 Time Commitment and Start Date

 This position requires a commitment of at least ten to twelve hours per month for a minimum of one year.
-During the months when NPI holds its major seasonal events (August, December, and April), the time commitment may be closer to eighteen hours, counting the time spent onsite the day of event.
+During the months when NPI holds its major seasonal events (August, October, December, and April), the time commitment may be closer to fifteen to eighteen hours.
 Most tasks involved in planning our events can be done remotely, working online, at times that are convenient for you.
 You will be expected to attend monthly team meetings, which will be scheduled with your input.

 This is an unpaid, volunteer position.
 There will be no financial compensation.

 As part of the NPI staff, you will be eligible for several cool benefits, including:

 - Complimentary Champion Membership: You will receive all the benefits of an NPI membership at the highest level.

 - Training: Haven’t been to a re:Power training?
 We will assist you in the preparation of your application and pay your registration fee if you are accepted to the next re:Power training held in Seattle.
 Whether you are interested in running for office, finding paid work managing a campaign, or simply becoming a more effective activist, you will love re:Power’s trainings.